4.9

 Pediatric Nurse with over 3 years of invaluable experience in providing top-notch care to infants, children, and adolescents.
 Recognized for maintaining up-to-date electronic health records, ensuring accurate and efficient patient management.
 Proven communicator with a talent for both patient education and collaborative teamwork.
 Expertise in pediatric diagnostics, therapeutics, and advanced life support procedures.

-3. Keep It Short and Sweet
+3. Keep it compact and information-rich

 Takeaway